 Plan

 Moving forward, my plan is to reach out to the team this Friday (December 18th, 2020) and work with a few members of the team.
 The focus of this task would be the Raspberry Pi Programming and calibration.
 Once the calibration is completed, the project will reach its conclusion.
 The tentative date for this is January 10th, 2021.
-I am proposing the date because the Sensor will be completed by the start of the Spring 2021 semester
+I am proposing the date because the Sensor will be completed by the start of the Spring 2021 semester.

 References